lkelley36/Engineering-3/README.md

 Make a copy of this document.Links to an external site.

-Rename the and replace COpy with your name.
+Rename the and replace Copy with your name.

 Create all of the parts needed for the assembly.
 The cylinder is given as a starting point.